Nashville school shooter’s chilling final messages to friend revealed

 Hale wrote back saying that “I just need to die” and that “my family doesn’t know what I’m about to do”.

-Ms Patten told NewsChannel5 that she contacted the Suicide Prevention Help Line at 10.08am to try to get her friend help.
+Ms Patten told NewsChannel 5 that she contacted the Suicide Prevention Help Line at 10.08am to try to get her friend help.

-“Audrey has shared with others that she had been suicidal in the past and I knew to take this serious,” Ms Patton told NewsChannel 5.
+“Audrey has shared with others that she had been suicidal in the past and I knew to take this serious,” Ms Patton said.

 Then, at 10.13am, Ms Patton said she called the Nashville Davidson County Sheriff’s Office to tell them about the situation.